Jac0xb/lighthouse/docs/src/pages/index.md

 description:
 ---

+**Lighthouse** is a runtime assertion Solana program designed to fail a transaction when onchain state is found to have diverged from expected state.

+**Example**: when a bad actor spoofs simulation results, lighthouse will catch the discrepancy at runtime and fail the transaction.

+**Example**: a token account has overspent during a transaction and guarantees that the transaction will fail.

+**Example**: an oracle has provided a price feed that is incorrect, put bounds of the min/max of the price feed to ensure the transaction will fail if the price feed is out of range.

-**Lighthouse** is a runtime state assertion Solana program designed to add guardrails on transactions that will fail the transaction when undesired state changes are found during assertion checks such as when a bad actor spoofs simulation results, there is overspending during the transaction, or an oracle account is in an undesired state.
-Typically a transaction builder would need their own program to make assertions on these changes—Lighthouse eliminates that need by making it simple to append assertion instructions to existing transaction building flows.
+Typically a transaction builder would need their own program to make onchain state assertions—Lighthouse eliminates that need by creating a composable & generic assertion instruction framework which can be included in existing transaction building flows.
-Lighthouse is an open source, public utility Solana program with an emphasis on security (multisig, verifiable build, non-upgradable releases, etc coming soon), composability (program-agnostic use cases), and community (open source, assist in integration with open source projects, incentivize contributions).

-Wallet Drain Example
+## Wallet Drain Example

-Lighthouse is all about protecting transactions, take for example a malicious transaction that simulates as having no changes to the token account but actually steals every token from the signer's wallet.
+Lighthouse is all about protecting transactions, take for example a malicious transaction where the simulation shows that a token account's balance is unchanged but when processed the transaction actually transfers the entire token balance to a bad actor.

 {% figure src="/assets/slide_1.webp" alt="TODO" caption="The contents of a wallet draining transaction" /%}